Stochastic Submodular Bandits with Delayed Composite Anonymous Bandit Feedback: Beyond Monotone Submodular Bandits

-We note that \citep{nie2023framework} provided a generalized framework for combinatorial bandits with full bandit feedback, where under a robustness guarantee, explore-then-commit (ETC) based algorithm have been used to get provable regret guarantees.
+We note that \cite{nie2023framework} provided a generalized framework for combinatorial bandits with full bandit feedback, where under a robustness guarantee, explore-then-commit (ETC) based algorithm have been used to get provable regret guarantees.
 More precisely, let $\C{A}$ be an algorithm for the combinatorial optimization problem of maximizing a function $f : \C{S} \to \B{R}$ over a finite domain $\C{S} \subseteq 2^\Omega$ with the knowledge that $f$ belongs to a known class of functions $\C{F}$. for any function $\hat{f} : \C{S} \to \B{R}$, let $\C{S}_{\C{A}, \hat{f}}$ denote the output of $\C{A}$ when it is run with $\hat{f}$ as its value oracle.
 The algorithm $\C{A}$ called $(\alpha, \delta)$-robust if for any $\epsilon > 0$ and any function $\hat{f}$ such that $|f(S) - \hat{f}(S)| < \epsilon$ for all $S \in \C{S}$, we have

-It is shown in \cite{nie2023framework} that if $\C{A}$ is $(\alpha, \delta)$-robust, then the C-ETC algorithm achieves $\alpha$-regret bound of $O(N^{1/3} \delta^{2/3} T^{2/3} (\log(T))^{1/2})$, where $N$ is an upper-bound for the number of times $\C{A}$ queries the value oracle.
+It is shown in \cite{nie2023framework} that if $\C{A}$ is $(\alpha, \delta)$-robust, then the C-ETC algorithm achieves $\alpha$-regret bound of $O(N^{1/3} \delta^{2/3} T^{2/3} (\log(T))^{1/2})$, where $N$ is an upper-bound for the number of times $\C{A}$ queries the value oracle (the detailed result and algorithm is given in Appendix \ref{apdx:general}).
 In this work, we show that the result could be extended directly with delayed composite anonymous bandit feedback.
-The detailed results are given in Appendix \ref{apdx:general}.
-This shows that the proposed approach in this paper that deals with feedback could be applied on wide variety of problems.
-The problems that satisfy the robustness guarantee include submodular bandits with knapsack constraints, non-submodular bandits, and reserve pricing.
+The proof requires small changes, and are detailed in Appendix \ref{apdx:general}.
+If $\C{A}$ is $(\alpha, \delta)$-robust, then the results with bandit feedback are as follows.